Uncle Sam is known to everyone as a mythical character symbolizing the United States. But was he based on a real person?

 The character of Uncle Sam was not the first mythical character to represent the United States.
 In the early years of the republic, the country was often depicted in political cartoons and patriotic illustrations as "Brother Jonathan."

 The Brother Jonathan character was generally depicted as being dressed simply, in American homespun fabrics.
-He was generally presented as opposing "John Bull," the traditional symbol of Britain.
+He was usually presented as opposing "John Bull," the traditional symbol of Britain.

 In the years before the Civil War, the Uncle Sam character was portrayed in political cartoons, but he had not yet become the visual character we know with the striped pants and star-spangled top hat.